GULibrarySandbox/intro-text-mining-analysis-old/content/2-how.md

 ### Prepare text for processing

-- prior to processing you will need to ensure your text is clean, consistently formatted and computationally analysable. .txt is hte preffered format.
+- prior to processing you will need to ensure your text is clean.
+By clean we mean consistently formatted, white space removed and the text is computationally analysable .txt is the preffered format, PDF can also be used.

 ### Computationally process text to extract data